 The Love/Hate Exercise

-Here’s an emotional intelligence exercise we ran at the “How to Live from your Heart”workshop that was effective for lots of the participants.
+Here’s an effective emotional intelligence exercise we ran at the “How to Live from your Heart”workshop.
 Be forewarned, you may feel silly, because it requires… playing:

-- Find a neutral object.
-I’ve led groups to do this with everything from a crack in the concrete floor to a glitter-covered foam skull.
+- Find a neutral object: something you don’t generally give much though to.
+We’ve used everything from a crack in the concrete floor to a glitter-covered foam skull.

-- Do a quick body scan.
-In other words, take mental inventory of how your body feels in this moment.
+- Do a quick body scan; take mental inventory of how your body feels in this moment.
 Notice tightness, relaxation, pains, tingling, stiffness, flutteriness, tickles, temperature, sweat level, etc. Take a “snapshot” for later reference.

-- Spend one minute “hating” it. eg “Stupid glitter, all showing off.
-Look at it just sitting there sparkling like an idiot.”
+- Spend one minute “hating” the neutral object. eg “Stupid glitter, all showing off.
+Look at it just sitting there sparkling like it’s cool.”
+Over the top “hate” is great.

 - At the end of the minute, stop “hating” and do another quick body scan.
 What’s different?